Asabeneh/30-Days-Of-JavaScript/readMe.md

 console.log(typeof undefined)  // undefined
 ```

-## Comments
+## Comments Again

-Commenting in JavaScript is similar to other programming languages.
+Reminding, that commenting in JavaScript is similar to other programming languages.
 Comments are important in making your make code more readable.
 There are two ways of commenting:

 - _Single line commenting_